zhengshuai1/rotools/README.md

 # RoTools

-A robot toolbox belonging to the **RoUniverse**, which is a personal project aiming at developing handy robotic related tools during learning and implementing.
+A robot toolbox being part of the **RoUniverse**, a personal project aiming at developing handy robotic tools for studying and engineering purposes.

-RoTools is compatible with both Python 2.7 and 3.7+
+RoTools is compatible with both Python 2.7 and 3.6+

 Author: Zhipeng Dong

 ## Install

-Place the root folder to `/home/USER`
+Put the root folder of this repo in `ROTOOLS_ROOT` dir.

-Add `export PYTHONPATH=${PYTHONPATH}:/home/USER/rotools` into the bashrc.
+Add `export PYTHONPATH=${PYTHONPATH}:ROTOOLS_ROOT` into the bashrc file.

 You may need to `source ~/.bashrc` for new terminal.